microsoft/Extensible-Digital-Content/README.md

 ![](VideoScreenShot.png)

 ## Description
-This UWP sample is a media viewer that enables a user to interact and view media files.
-Files provided to the sample are handled differently depending on their extension.
+This code template is a media viewer that enables a user to interact and view media files.
+Files provided to the template are handled differently depending on their extension.
 For example, PDF's and images are displayed in a webview2 where as audio is added to a global playlist that can be played throughout the application.

+This code template is a UWP application as apps are all UWP.

 ## How to use